kaustubh202/kaustubh202.github.io/_pages/about.md

 Other than research and acads, I am fond of good music.
 To take a break, I sing and play the piano.
 I'm in the swimming team at IITR and love travelling around!

 If you’re curious about my work, feel free to explore my projects or [CV](https://kaustubh202.github.io/assets/pdf/CV_11.pdf).
-And if you’d like to collaborate, chat, or want to share a song recommendation - just say hi.
-The contact details are on the top left.
+And if you’d like to collaborate, chat, or want to share a song recommendation - just say hi - my contact details are on the top left.